Collaborne/widget-sample/README.md

 * [Theme page example](examples/theme-page.html): A styled theme page which contains a widget to submit opportunities for this theme.

 To run the examples:
-1. Open the HTML file in an editor and adjust the constants on top of the file.
+1. Download the HTML file to your computer
+2. Adjust the constants on top of the HTML file
-2. Open the HTML file in your browser (it's not necessary to run them on a server).
+3. Open the HTML file in your browser (it's not necessary to run them on a server)

 ## API reference